Ucnt/aws-s3-downloader/README.md

 - The content will be downloaded to /home/foo/bar/[bucket_name]
 - If a file is private, the download will be the XML saying that the file is private
 - Some keys are just folder names, these will not be downloaded but the keys within the bucket will (e.g. a key could be "folder/" but there will be keys with content like "folder/file1")
+- You can add multiple "-i" or "-e" parameters.
+Each set of "-i" and "-e" parameters will be OR'd and the "-i" and "-e" parameters are AND'd together.